prokoudine/ardour-manual-sphinx/source/midi/midi-editing/index.rst

 Here are the key features of MIDI editing in Ardour:

-- All editing is done in-place, in-window; there is no separate piano roll window or pane.
+- Editing is done either in-place and in-window, in a separate pianoroll window, or a bottom panel editor.
 Notes are edited right where they appear.
 - Editing note information in Ardour occurs in only a single region.
   There is no way currently to edit note data for multiple regions at the same time; so, for example, notes cannot be selected in several